nocomplexity/SecurityArchitecture/07-principles.rst

 -  Usable.

-Principles will guide architects, consultants and designers with decision making.
+Principles guide architects, consultants and designers with decision making.
 Within business design and architecture, you find many people with strong opinions with what a good and usable principle is or is not.
 Discussion is always good to get a better understanding of each other mental maps.
 However, discussions on what a good security principle is should be target on what you can do with principles.
-How will principles help you and your company?
+How principles help you and your company?
 Can principles help you doing projects faster and better?
 Can principles prevent your company architecture and software systems becoming the next IT over complexity landscape?